 Are there any victim support organisations that can help me claim compensation?

 The local victim-support centre can offer you help with your claim application.
-You can find your local victim-support centre via the Victim Support Sweden (Brottsofferjouren) website at http://www.brottsofferjouren.se/ or call +46 (0)200-21 20 19 for help.
+You can find your local victim-support centre via the Victim Support Sweden (Brottsofferjouren) website or by calling +46 (0)200-21 20 19 for help.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.